 Mbappe?
 Kane?
-Pick your England-France combined XI
+Your England-France combined XI

-World Cup 2022: England v France - pick your combined XI
+World Cup 2022: England v France - your combined XI

 Last updated on .From the section World Cup